 Millions of Americans have transformed their family lifestyle by becoming successful gardeners.
-While this may seem like a lofty goal to some, this step-by-step manual is meant to guide beginners and experts both through the process of building and harvesting their own garden crops.
+This may seem like a huge goal to some, but this step-by-step manual will help.
+This will serve as a guide for beginners and hobbyists alike through the process of building and harvest of their own garden crops.

-Did you know that about fifteen million people a year who would like to become gardeners simply never start because of all the talk of hard work, time, and expense?
+There are a lot of would-be gardeners who actually never start gardening because of the hard work, time, and expense they need to deal with?
 If you are one of these millions, this guide will help you kick that doubt!
-This activity should not be hard work—it should be fun for your whole family, and you’ll learn how to grow all the food you need to survive!
+This activity should not be a hard work—it should be fun for the whole family.
+You should learn how to grow all the food you need to survive!

 Another issue with single-row gardening is how your plant and food yields are arranged.
 If you have a 20-foot long single-row garden, how likely is it your family is going to want to eat an entire 20-foot row of tomatoes or peppers?
-Unless you are a farmer or planning to sell your extra fruits at a market or to friends, this makes for a waste of time, space and money.
-Your garden should reflect your family’s lifestyle, its eating habits and its space.
+Unless you are a farmer or planning to sell your extra fruits at a market or to friends, this makes for a waste of time, space, and money.
+Your garden should reflect your family’s lifestyle and eating habits.

 — Homesteading (@HomesteadingUSA) January 17, 2016

 What do you think of these homesteading tips about how to grow all the food you need?
-Let us know below in the comments!
+Let us know in the comments section below!